Professional Diploma (Filmmaking)

 Because we’re an industry-led practical film school, we’re uniquely positioned to offer outstanding value and quality to all our students.
 Course fees are currently £3,750 per year (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive.

-This is a self-funded course, however we offer payment plans from monthly to splitting into three payments across the 9 months.
+This is a self-funded course, however we offer payment plans- either a 10 instalment monthly payment plan or splitting into three payments across the 9 months.

 - Cinematography and Directing